 Salary

-The average annual salary for an event organizer in Switzerland is CHF 76,377, which translates to CHF 37 per hour.
+The average annual salary for an event organizer in the US is $55,789.
 However, this may vary based on your experience, education, and the city where you work.

 What Is a Humanities Major?